shawnohare/conf/README.md

    [Matthias' NixOS & Darwin Config][matthias_nixos_config] for a flake that defines host targets for all three types of hosts (NixOS, macOS, non-NixOS linux).
-    1. [users/profiles](./users/profiles) The user-specific program configurations
+1. [home-manager](./home-manager) The user-specific program configurations
    that will be managed by home-manager.
 Typicaly these profiles are host agnostic to the extent possible.
-    1. The `users/<user>`
 1. [lib directory](./lib/) for common library functions used in this flake.
    These libs will serve to implement some of the boilerplate that gets taken care of by [flake-utils-plus][flake-utils-plus] or [digg][digga].